ccalafiore/Python-Package-Independent/README.md

-# CalaPy
+# Independent

-CalaPy is an undocumented python library that Dr Carmelo Calafiore developed for personal use.
-It is a collection of many python functions that Dr Carmelo tends to use in different projects.

-In previous versions from 0.0.0 to 0.0.60, the name of this package was ccalafiore.
+Independent is a general Python package with no dependencies.
+In other words, Independent is not dependent on any other external packages.

-You can install CalaPy by pip as:
+You can install Independent by pip as:
 ```
-pip install calapy
+python -m pip install independent
 ```

 ## Contacts